arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

 - Architecture specific digital circuit implementation
 - Architecture specific optimizations

-Due to the above reasons, every architecture has it's own set of instructions, instruction invocation conventions and thereby it's own ISA.
+Due to the above reasons, every architecture has its own set of instructions, instruction invocation conventions and thereby its own ISA.

 That said there are modern open standardized ISAs like RISCV which can then have different implementations at the digital circuit level.